License GuideSOC 29-1242

 Read more

-Oral maxillofacial surgeons must complete continuing education to renew their license.
-Your state board sets the hour requirement and mandates specific topics like ethics and state regulations.
-Check your board's renewal rules for exact CE hours and approved course subjects.
+Oral maxillofacial surgeons must complete continuing education to renew their licenses.
+The required hours and topics vary by state.
+Many states mandate specific training in ethics and state regulations.
+Check your state board's renewal rules for exact CE requirements and deadlines.

 Is This For You